Published Spring 2023:

 Since its inception, there has been a paucity of Global African, Indigenous People, and other underrepresented people throughout the UCSC community and we want to contribute immediately to change that.
 We are interested in working together and with the University, in collaboration with national businesses who are in resonance with our aspirations, and with the broader global population to build upon DEI efforts to engage URM students and expand the pipeline for students, faculty, and staff of color who will fulfill this mission.
 In national business, the state of racial and ethnic representation in tech has become a huge topic of concern.

 “Broadly speaking, blacks and Hispanics have made genuine progress in penetrating the nation’s tech sector.
 Blacks, for example, have increased their presence in several important tech occupations, such as computer programming and operations research.
 Likewise, Hispanics have increased their representation in the overall C&M occupational group, moving from 5.5 percent of workers in the sector in 2002 to 6.8 percent of workers in 2016.”

-DANM believes that establishing a Diversity, Equity, and Inclusion (DEI) Block incentive funds program for URM grad admissions is a clear first step.
-Moving beyond our current approach to simply ensuring that at least two URM DANM MFA students are fully funded each academic recruitment cycle, our principal faculty and staff will develop essential recruitment practices and processes that support DANM's success in actively identifying and recruiting URM DANM MFA students and working to connect with business efforts such as United We Stand: WTIA Launches Coalition to Dismantle Racism in the Tech Industry.
+DANM believes that establishing Block incentive funds program for URM grad admissions is a clear first step.
+Our principal faculty and staff will develop essential recruitment practices and processes that support DANM's success in actively identifying and recruiting URM DANM MFA students and working to connect with business efforts such as United We Stand: WTIA Launches Coalition to Dismantle Racism in the Tech Industry.